Awasi Patagonia Excursions

 • Half day, LEISURE, ACTIVE

-Note: This excursion is best combined with other nearby activities in the Laguna Azul area, such as Sierra Masle or Loma Guanaco.
+Please note you will be combining an excursion to the Paine River with other nearby activities in the Laguna Azul area, such as Sierra Masle or Loma Guanaco, for a truly immersive experience.

 Sierra Contreras